Two people killed as bus rolls over on Texas highway

 A doctor who went to the scene of the crash in Irving, Texas, described most of the passengers as older people and senior citizens.

-“People were piled on top of each other,” said Dr. Paul Pepe, chairman of emergency medicine at University of Texas Southwestern Medical Center-Parkland Memorial Hospital.
+“People were piled on top of each other,” said Dr. Paul Pepe, chair of emergency medicine at University of Texas Southwestern Medical Center-Parkland Memorial Hospital.

-Many of the passengers were able to talk and walk after the morning crash on State Highway 161, known as the George Bush Tollway, he said.
-They were taken to hospitals in any case because of their age.
-The driver was among those injured.
+He said many of the passengers were able to talk and walk after the crash at about 9:30 a.m. local time on State Highway 161, known as the George Bush Tollway.
+He said they were taken to hospitals anyway because of their age.

-“We had the whole gamut of injuries from minor superficial cuts, bumps, bruises, all the way up to some that had to be flown,” Haschel said, adding that many of the injured had been released from area hospitals by Thursday evening.

-It was unclear what caused the crash, and the Texas Department of Public Safety and the National Transportation Safety Board were investigating, Haschel said.
-He said it could be months before the inquiry was completed.
+It was unclear what caused the crash and the Texas Department of Public Safety and the National Transportation Safety Board were investigating, Haschel said.
+He said it could be months before the results are known.

-Reporting by Marice Richter and David Bailey; Editing by Corrie MacLaggan, Cynthia Johnston and Todd Eastham
+Reporting by Marice Richter and David Bailey; Editing by Corrie MacLaggan and Grant McCool